Navigating the Pre-Sale Contract: Avoiding Pitfalls and Risks

 Another risk of buying a pre-sale condo is financing.
 Since the property has not yet been built, traditional mortgage financing may not be available.
 Buyers may need to secure financing through the developer or a private lender, which can come with higher interest rates and fees.
 This can also make it harder to secure financing, as lenders may be more hesitant to lend money for a property that does not yet exist.

 Legal issues can also arise when purchasing a pre-sale condo.
 Buyers should ensure that the developer has a good and reputable track record.
 In some cases, developers have gone bankrupt before completing a project, leaving buyers with unfinished properties and lost deposits.
-Ensuring that a lawyer reviews all contracts and agreements to protect buyers is also essential.
+Ensuring that a real estate lawyer reviews all contracts and agreements to protect buyers is also essential.

 Regulatory changes and market risks can also impact the value and overall experience of buying a pre-sale condo.
 Changes to zoning laws or building codes can impact the final product, while changes in the housing market can impact the property’s value; thus making it harder to sell the property in the future or lowering the return on investment.